Partington: Transport

+Most local bus services are operated by Stagecoach Manchester: the 253 and 255 routes connect the town with Manchester Piccadilly bus station, whilst the 247 operates between Altrincham Interchange and the Trafford Centre bus station.
+Warrington's Own Buses provides service 5 between Altrincham and Warrington.

-The town was served by a railway station to the north of the town, the Cheshire Lines Committee Glazebrook to Stockport Tiviot Dale Line.
+Partington railway station was sited to the north of the town; it was a stop on the Cheshire Lines Committee's Glazebrook to Stockport Tiviot Dale line.
 The station was opened in 1873, eight years after the line opened, and was in use until 30 November 1964.

-A grant of £312,000 was made by the government to set up Partington Cooperative Transport (PACT) with the purpose of improving public transport in the town.
+In 2009, a grant of £312,000 was made by the government to set up Partington Co-operative Transport (PACT), with the purpose of improving public transport in the town.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter.

+Local radio stations are BBC Radio Manchester, Heart North West, Smooth North West, Capital Manchester, Greatest Hits Radio Manchester & The North West and Wythenshawe FM, a community based station.

+The town is served by the local newspaper, Manchester Evening News.

 Amenities

 Founded in 2003 as part of a government project for 11- to 19-year-olds, Partington and Carrington Youth Partnership (PCYP) has since expanded its scope and provides facilities for youths up to the age of 25.
 It runs a 5-a-side football league and Screamin' Wheels Skate Park.

-In 2009 it was announced that a £5 million youth centre would be built in the town.
+In 2009, it was announced that a £5 million youth centre would be built in the town.
 Based on designs by pupils from Broadoak Secondary School, the centre will provide facilities for workshops in dance, film-making, and art.
 Headmaster of the school, Andy Griffin, said "It's a massive thing for Partington as this will help kick-start regeneration of the town.
 I think it will also help bring people to Partington rather than leaving".

 Providing opportunities for sport, a £2 million sports complex was opened next to Broadoak Secondary School in 2008.
 It features a pool, a sports hall, outdoor pitches and grass courts, and facilities for other activities.
 The town is served by an Anglican church, St Mary's, a Roman Catholic church dedicated to Our Lady of Lourdes, a Methodist chapel, and a Baptist church called the People's Church.

 St Mary's Church is a Grade II listed building, and Our Lady of Lourdes' RC Church and parish was founded in 1957.
 Partington is in the Catholic Dioceses of Roman Catholic Diocese of Shrewsbury and the Anglican Diocese of Chester.